rolandra1/rolandra1.github.io/README.md

 * A full-stack travel booking site (software engineering and design)
 * A deep reinforcement learning treasure hunt project (algorithms and data structures)
-* A secure Android weight tracking app (databases and mobile security)
+* A secure Android weight tracking app (databases)

 Each artifact includes the original source code, my enhanced version, and a written narrative that explains the improvements, the skills I gained, and the program outcomes I met.
 Together, these pieces show my growth as a computer science student with a focus on secure software development and information security.